Therapeutic Recreation

 In the Community

-Looking for additional resources outside of Parks & Recreation for Individuals with Disabilities?
-A group of 5 participants and mentors socializing
+Looking for additional resources outside of Parks & Recreation for individuals with disabilities? ""

 Check out the links below to learn about local community resources.